-35. During the hearing, the Tribunal may authorize the amendment of a pleading without formality.
+35. During a hearing, a pleading may be amended with the authorization of the Tribunal.

 The Tribunal may also, on its own initiative, order the correction of any clerical error or error of form, expression or calculation in a pleading, subject to the conditions it sees fit.